CleverPumpkin/CrunchyCalendar/README.md

 // Set date click callback
 calendarView.onDateClickListener = { date ->

-    // Get all indicators for date
-    val indicatorsForDate = calendarView.getDateIndicators(date)
+    // Get all indicators for the date val indicatorsForDate = calendarView.getDateIndicators(date)

     // do something ...